Citadel (video game): Reception and legacy

+Citadel received a great deal of acclaim at the time of its release, and remains one of the classic BBC Micro games.
 As with most Superior Software games during this period, there was a prize associated with Citadel.
 The winner was the first person to find three crowns which were hidden around the game map.
 It is possible for the player to complete the game without picking up the crowns, although the player cannot see the final congratulatory message if they are not collected.

 Reconstructed source code obtained by disassembling the BBC Model B version of the game was released in October 2018.
 Final versions of the original Acorn Electron source code, as well as multiple development versions of the BBC Micro source, were made available by the game's author in December 2021.
 This release also included various documents related to the game's development.